jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 // `map` is the variable we originally saved our map to. var generalAssembly = L.marker( [38.9048542, -77.0339403] ).addTo( map );
 ```

+### You Do: Make Some Markers

+Make five markers!
+* Use the same Leaflet syntax we just used in the class.
+* **BUT**, you must use a loop or enumerator to create and render these markers.
+* Use whatever container you want (e.g., array, object) to pass in coordinates to your loop.

+## Shapes

+Pick out five coordinates and use a loop to generate marker for each of them.

 You can also use a circle to cover a portion of a map using `L.circle()` and `.addTo( map )`.
 Takes three arguments...
   1. Latitude/longitude array.